zack242/Web-Chat-App/instructions.md

 The project creates a Chat application similar to Discord, WhatApps, or Keybase with a minimal set of features.
 The user can securely create and manage channels, invite friends and post messages in a secure manner.
 By the end, the user will be able:

-* To authenticate itself using an external provider with Oauth.
+* To authenticate itself using an external provider with Oauth. done
 * Navigate through his channels and the messages associated with the current channel.
 * Share the channel access with other users.
 * Access the channel to which he was invited.